spatie/myray.app/docs/php/laravel/installation.md

 ---
+title: Using Ray with Laravel
-title: Installation
+menuTitle: Installation
 weight: 1
 ---

-# Using Ray with Laravel

 If you use Laravel, this is the way.